 Although iTunes is a very useful application to help you restore your iPhone, you actually have a handful of applications to help you do the trick.
 If you're looking for another Apple application to help you out, you can always turn to iCloud for your restoration needs.
 Remember that to do this, you need to have an iCloud backup file created previously.

-Step 1: Make sure iSkysoft Toolbox is open on your computer.
+Make sure Dr.Fone - Phone Backup (iOS) is open on your computer.
 Enter the Data Recovery interface.
-Connect your iPhone with computer.
-Choose "Recovery from iTunes backup files" from the left menus.
-Then choose the backup files that contains the data your need.
-Click "Start Scan".
+Connect your iPhone with the computer.
+Choose "Restore from iTunes backup" from the left menus.
+Then choose the backup files that contain the data your need.
+Click Next.

-It is recommended to use the cable that was originally included in the packaging of your iPhone so as to avoid any hardware issues during the process.
-Also ensure that you are running the latest iTunes version in the PC you're going to use.
+It is recommended to use the cable originally included in the packaging of your iPhone to avoid any hardware issues during the process.
+Also, ensure that you are running the latest iTunes version on the PC you're going to use.

 Step 2.
-Go to "File", "Devices", then "Restore from Backup".
+Go to File, Devices, then Restore from Backup.